The Four Stages of Women

 Karen scored RED for a band of five, all playing both acoustic and electric instruments except the clarinettist/ flautist.
 There is also a Foley (sound effects) soundtrack, which she is excited for the young people to finally hear.
 ‘This is a big technical step for us,’ she says.
 ‘We have to be careful that the whole thing isn’t overwhelming.’
 She is excited for people to hear a particular transition from the baroque to the electronic.
 But ultimately RED is rooted in the human voice and its amazing capabilities.
 Karen is captivated by moments when music and voices move ‘beyond opera’ – she cites Pacheco’s speech in Sir James Macmillan’s Inés de Castro as a fascinating example.
 ‘The RED score is quite atonal at parts and not necessarily an easy listen,’ she adds, ‘but the vocal parts are completely tonal.
 The whole thing is like a tightrope walk for the singer.
 The result is, I think, quite accessible.
 The Young Company are incredible –they rise to challenges with a smile on their faces!’

-RED is kindly supported by Scottish Opera's Education Angels and The Rose Fund.
+RED is kindly supported by Scottish Opera's Education Angels, The Rose Fund and The Leverhulme Trust.
 Tickets are now on sale.

 Book now